matloff/FarewellAddress/Address.md

 led to an invitation by a major law journal to write on the topic.
 The [paper](https://repository.law.umich.edu/mjlr/vol36/iss4/5/), 99 pages long with over 300 footnotes, has had a major impact, I believe.

-My work on these and other isssues has led to my being quoted or cited in all major news outlets, print and electronic, and testimony to the US House and Senate.
+My work on these and various other isssues has led to my being quoted or cited in all major news outlets, print and electronic, and testimony to the US House and Senate.

 My writings on more academic issues are known to a smaller audience, but are probably even more